Janice Mirikitani

-Janice Mirikitani (February 5, 1941 – July 29, 2021) was a Japanese–American poet and activist who resided in the San Francisco Bay Area for most of her adult life.
+Janice Mirikitani (February 5, 1941 – July 29, 2021) was an American poet and activist who resided in the San Francisco Bay Area for most of her adult life.
 She managed the Glide Memorial Church with her husband, Cecil Williams.
 She was noted for serving as San Francisco's poet laureate from 2000 until 2002.

 Early life

-Mirikitani was born in Stockton, California, on February 5, 1941 and was Sansei (third-generation Japanese American).
+Mirikitani was born in Stockton, California, on February 5, 1941, and was Sansei (third-generation Japanese American).
 Her parents, Shigemi and Ted Mirikitani, worked as chicken farmers in San Joaquin County.
-In 1942, during the World War II internment of Japanese Americans, she and her family were sent to the Rohwer War Relocation Center in Arkansas.
+In 1942, during the World War II incarceration of Japanese Americans, she and her family were sent to the Rohwer War Relocation Center in Arkansas.
 Following the war, the family moved to Chicago.

 After her parents divorced, Janice was brought back to a chicken farm at Petaluma, California, with her mother, where they would be near the remainder of their family.
 During the time that followed, Janice became the victim of sexual molestation by her step-father up to the age of sixteen, and was saved from suicide only by the love and care of her grandmother.
 She would later speak of the pain of her incestuous abuse through her poetry.

 Mirikitani attended UCLA, earning a Bachelor of Arts degree.
 During this time, she struggled with her ethnic identity, which she would later portray through her poetry.
 After gaining her teaching credentials, she taught in the Contra Costa School District for a year.
 She worked at Glide Memorial Church in the Tenderloin district of San Francisco as an administrative assistant.
 She then entered graduate school for creative writing at San Francisco State University, but later discontinued her studies.